andresfelquintero/otsdaq_fermilabtestbeam/README.md

 ### WARNING: The script will create the 'otsdaq' directory from the location where it is run.
 ### You need sudo powers and need to install [protobuf](https://gitlab.cern.ch/cms_tk_ph2/MessageUtils/-/blob/master/README.md) yourself!
 -->
+## Automatic installation

+This code is meant to work with ostdaq v_03_02 .
+Several changes were made compared to the first version that worked with version 02_08. https://github.com/art-daq/otsdaq-demo/blob/develop/tools/ots-quick-spack-start.sh was used to install otsdaq in develop mode.
+Given that Spack already upgraded to V1.0, this installation code will need to be reworked to include a new develop version.
+However there are no issues installing it and it will work properly with the setup file that is included, although it needs to be adjusted to your needs.

+Proper installation of this package will require that you use otsdaq_fermilabtestbeam_spack repository.
+It is located at https://github.com/andresfelquintero/otsdaq-fermilabtestbeam-spack or https://gitlab.cern.ch/otsdaq/spack/otsdaq-fermilabtestbeam-spack

 ## Manual installation
 <!--
 ### If you didn't run the Install.sh script  then you can copy and paste in a terminal the following instructions